 I’m sitting in probably my least favorite class of the semester (which is saying a lot since I don’t particularly look forward to ANY of my classes), and after going to a “departmental concerns” meeting right before this class started, and hearing the results of a feedback survey for another class on Monday, I’ve really started contemplating models of education.

 I really hate the structure of these classes, and they’re all pretty much structured identically: 1.25 – 2.5 hour classes, power point slides, and someone talking AT you.
-There are no discussions and there are barely any questions asked at all except polling questions that just require you to raise a hand if you choose answer 1, 2, etc. There is no critical analysis of any public health questions, hell, there are very few questions asked in order to think critically about, and synthesis of information is not required, just regurgitate what they told you to do—much like high school.
-I feel like I’ve stepped back in time to scantrons, FCATs, and DBQs (formulaic essays that were mostly scored on whether or not you followed the format of the essay and not what you put in it)
+There are no discussions and there are barely any questions asked at all except polling questions that just require you to raise a hand if you choose answer 1, 2, etc. There is no critical analysis of any public health questions, hell, there are very few questions asked in order to think critically about.
+Synthesis of information is not required, just regurgitate what they told you to do—much like high school.
+I feel like I’ve stepped back in time to scantrons, FCATs, and DBQs.

 This has been my struggle throughout grad school.
 In undergrad, they point us in a direction and we have to come up with something and we’re graded based on our ability to innovate, come up with new questions and new ways of answering them.
 Here they give you a model and they just want you to show that you’re able to reproduce that model exactly as they’ve told you to (although many times they’re such poor instruction givers that it’s not even clear what exactly they want you to do).

-I just can’t stand this.
-Once you’re taught to think, to critically analyze, to deconstruct topics, to multitask, to be able to go in depth while still maintaining a certain level of breadth, you can’t go back to these high-school-like ways of operating in education.
+It’s intolerable.
+Once you’ve been taught how to think, critically analyze, deconstruct topics, go in depth while still maintaining a certain level of breadth, you can’t go back to these high-school-like ways of operating in education.
 Meaningless group (busy) work, and surface level mentions of topics that are key to certain aspects of the field of public health, just ain’t cutting it!
 It’s especially insulting because I chose the “global community health and behavioral sciences” department, not a department that deals mostly with numbers or statistics (epidemiology/biostats) managing system, or tropical diseases.

 I assumed (erroneously) that a department that focuses on community health and behavioral sciences would truly be devoted to something more than just behavioral theoretical models, how to organize in the community (from a structural element), or different aspects of programming (getting grants, developing programs, evaluating, etc).